Congratulations! You’re pregnant! Are you excited? Nervous? Now what?

 Expect to forget everything you learned during labor at this point.
 Make sure you’ve clearly portrayed your wishes for labor and birth to your significant other, just in case.

 Keep hydrated.
 Eat if you want to.
+Eating actually helps you get through it with energy.
+Pee when you feel like it.
+Holding your pee is never a good idea in labor.
 Keep moving if that feels right or relax and surround yourself in pillows or dip in a birthing pool.
 Stay positive, even though it may feel like you’re in more pain than you can handle.
 You can handle it.
 Have a positive mantra, like telling yourself that your baby will be here soon, you WILL make it through.
 You are strong.
 You CAN do it.
 You ARE doing it.

 You may want to be 100% naked, swear, yell, cry, poop, get hemorrhoids, whatever.
 Shit happens during birth.
 Do not worry about it.